aiven/aiven-docs/docs/products/postgresql/howto/create-read-replica.md

 To set up a remote replica:
 <!-- vale off -->

-1. Log in to the [Aiven web console](https://console.aiven.io/).
+1. Log in to the [Aiven Console](https://console.aiven.io/).
-2. Select the PostgreSQL instance for which you want to create a remote replica.
+1. Select the PostgreSQL instance for which you want to create a remote replica.
-3. In the **Overview** page of your service, select **Create replica**.
+1. In the **Overview** page of your service, select **Create replica**.

     ![Create replica button](/images/content/products/postgresql/replica-create.png)

-4. Enter a name for the remote replica and select the cloud provider, region, and Aiven for PostgreSQL service plan that you want to use, then select **Create**.
+1. Enter a name for the remote replica and select the cloud provider, region, and Aiven for PostgreSQL service plan that you want to use, then select **Create**.